GovReady/continuous-ato-kit/README.md

 * Click on “New Item”.

-* Enter an item name, such as “GovReady-Q via GitHub”.
+* Enter an item name, such as “Continuous ATO Kit”.

 * Click “Pipeline” as the type of project, then click “OK” at the bottom of the screen.

 * Now, to configure the project, click the “Pipeline” tab to scroll down to the Pipeline section.

 * For “Definition”, choose “Pipeline script from SCM”.
-This will tell Jenkins to look in the GovReady-Q repository for a Jenkinsfile to use as the pipeline script.
+This will tell Jenkins to look in a repository for a Jenkinsfile to use as the pipeline script.

 * For “SCM”, choose “Git”.
-Then for “Repository URL”, enter the “Clone with HTTPS” URL for the repository, which is `https://github.com/GovReady/govready-q.git`.
+Then for “Repository URL”, enter the “Clone with HTTPS” URL for the repository, which is `https://github.com/GovReady/continuous-ato-kit`.

 * You can leave “Credentials” set to “none”.  (*Advanced*.
 For a private repository, you could set up a GitHub personal access token for Jenkins to use, and then provide it to Jenkins here.)